MillerTheChiller/django-tutorial/README.md

 > $ git --version
 > If you don’t have it installed already, it will prompt you to install it.

+Installing on Windows
+>Another easy way to get Git installed is by installing GitHub Desktop.
+The installer includes a command line version of Git as well as the GUI.
+It also works well with PowerShell, and sets up solid credential caching and sane CRLF settings.
+We’ll learn more about those things a little later, but suffice it to say they’re things you want.
+You can download this from the GitHub Desktop website.

 #### Make a github account
 If you have not made a github account, please do so!
 You can sign up for one here: https://github.com/